mail2chromium/Compile_WebRTC_Library_For_Android/README.md

 So, I will must suggest to use any of *Linux-Environment* etc (`Ubuntu`) for Android Development.
 When you have setup your Linux-Environment, then make sure of these important things before hand:

-- Hard-Disk Space around `30-50GB` ()
+- Hard-Disk Space around `30-50GB` (Minimum `20GB`)
-- RAM `4-8GB`
+- RAM `4-8GB` (Enough)
 - Internet With Good `MBs`

 Now open your terminal.

-Strictly Recommended: Don't Open Multiple Terminal Tabs/Windows to install any of dependencies related to WebRTC Pre-requisites, Do Every of Your Task Related in One and Only One Terminal Tab/Window.
+##### Strictly Recommended: Don't Open Multiple Terminal Tabs/Windows to install any of dependencies related to WebRTC Pre-requisites, Do Every of Your Task Related to WebRTC in One and Only One Terminal's Tab/Window.

 Before to start with WebRTC Native Stack, first install these modules, using the following Commands: